-Unitil's Corporate Governance Guidelines stipulate that a majority of the members of the Board, and all members of the Audit, Compensation and Nominating and Governance Committees, must be independent (as defined in Section 303A.02 of the NYSE Listed Company Manual-Corporate Governance Standards).
+Unitil's Guidelines stipulate that a majority of the members of the Board, and all members of the Audit, Compensation and Nominating and Governance Committees, must be independent (as defined in Section 303A.02 of the NYSE Listed Company Manual-Corporate Governance Standards).
 As a listed company on the NYSE, Unitil must adhere to the independence standards set forth by the NYSE, and the Board has formally adopted independence criteria corresponding to the NYSE rules for director independence.
 The NYSE Listed Company Manual includes additional independence requirements for Audit Committee and Compensation Committee members.
 In addition, Rule 10A-3 of the Securities Exchange Act of 1934 (the "Exchange Act") includes additional independence requirements for Audit Committee members.

 Unitil's Corporate Governance Guidelines, as well as the NYSE independence standards, require that the Board annually affirm the independent status of non-employee or "outside" Directors.
-The Board makes this affirmation annually in January, and based on its last comprehensive review on January 26, 2016, the Board determined at that time that the following members of the Board are independent without exception:
+The Board makes this affirmation annually in January, and based on its last comprehensive review on January 25, 2017, the Board determined at that time that, with the exception of Mr. Schoenberger, all of the Board members are independent.